guryanovev/CrystalQuartz/readme.md

 #Getting started#

-CrystalQuartzPanel is implemented as a module that can be embedded to existing application.
+CrystalQuartzPanel is implemented as a module that can be embedded into an existing application.
 Getting started strategy depends on a kind of environment you use.

 ##Option 1: OWIN (preferred)##
 If your application use OWIN environment (web or self-hosted) use the following steps: